 Total death rate over time for the hardest-hit cities

-This chart shows how the total number of deaths in each of the 50 hardest-hit cities with a population over 100,000 has risen, day-by-day, over the last 28 days.
+This chart shows how the total number of deaths in each of the 50 hardest-hit cities with a population over 100,000 has risen, day-by-day.
 Tiles are colored by the number of deaths relative to the city’s population.

 Daily death rate for the hardest-hit cities

 This chart shows the number of reported deaths, relative to the cities’ populations, on each individual day.
-The cities are sorted according to their death rates on the day with the most recent available data.
 If the tiles for any city start to get lighter over time after a period with more intense colors, it suggests that its epidemic is starting to come under control.
 (Outbreaks may flare up again, however, if social distancing measures are relaxed.)

 How fast have the death tolls been rising in the largest and hardest-hit cities?